You don’t have to do this alone.

 At the core of my work is a belief in the resiliency of human connection.
 With curiosity, warmth, and respect, I aim to create a space where relationships can soften, patterns can shift, and new ways of relating can emerge, both with others and within yourself.

-Credentials & Training
+Education & Training

-• Master of Arts in Couples and Family Therapy, Seattle University
+Master of Arts in Couples and Family Therapy — Seattle University

-• Member, American Association for Marriage and Family Therapy (AAMFT)
+Member, American Association for Marriage and Family Therapy (AAMFT)

-• Gottman Method Couples Therapy – Level 1
+Gottman Method Couples Therapy, Level 1

-• Trained in Emotionally Focused Therapy (EFT)
+Emotionally Focused Therapy (EFT) Externship

 Outside the Office…